 IN THIS ARTICLE

-- The “tcp” option ensures that TCP is used during the mount phase and data transfer, greatly speeding up mount times in some environments.
-(Qumulo does not support UDP)
+- The tcp option ensures that TCP is used during the mount phase and data transfer, greatly speeding up mount times in some environments.

-- READDIRPLUS (Specified via the rdirplus mount option) allows more aggressive polling of metadata from directories and can greatly improve the performance of directory listing and "ls" operations on Macs.
-(This is a default option on modern Linux distros)
+- READDIRPLUS, specified via the rdirplus mount option, allows more aggressive polling of metadata from directories and can greatly improve the performance of directory listing and "ls" operations on Macs.

-- The following command will list your current NFS mount options being used for all NFS mounts: (Run command on client)
+Run the following command on the client to list your current NFS mount options being used for all NFS mounts:

 mount -t nfs -o rsize=65536,wsize=65536,intr,hard,tcp,rdirplus,readahead=128 your.qumulo.ip:/share /path/to/mountpoint